 Look at yourself: Are you an average American?
 Are you running a credit-card-interest tab (put it on the card, put it on the tab) that’s costing you hundreds, or thousands, of dollars each year?

 Remember the annual-spending tip.
 If you earn, say, $50,000 per year and you’re paying $500 in credit-card interest, then interest on credit-card debt is costing you a full 1% of your income.
-Are you paying 1% of your income in interest when at the same time you’re not saving and investing even 10% of your income for your own future … and maybe telling yourself you can’t save 10%, there’s nothing you can cut down on.
+Are you paying 1% of your income in interest payments to the banks when at the same time you’re not saving and investing even 10% of your income for your own future … and maybe telling yourself you can’t save 10%, there’s nothing you can cut down on.
 Well, here’s an idea: how about cutting down on the credit-card interest you pay?
 Instead of paying interest charges to make other people (the people that own stock in banks, like me!) richer, you could be investing that money and earning interest and dividends for yourself.

 The moral of the story should be clear: If you don’t have a credit card balance, do everything you can to avoid getting one.
 If you have one, do everything you can to pay it off.